العربية 中文 русский Français

 The subject examines the concepts underpinning the marketing process and theories relevant to the study and practice of modern marketing science.
 Key concepts covered include the creation and delivery of customer value, customer retention and return on marketing investment, marketing's role in an organisation as defined by the overall strategic plan, and its integration with other functional disciplines within the organisation, elements of marketing plan, competitor analysis and strategies, marketing environment, marketing research, consumer and business buying behaviour, strategic nature of segmenting markets, targeting, and positioning brands, marketing mix decisions, and marketing ethics and social responsibility.
 The subject provides a foundation for the development of effective market-oriented managerial thinking, communication and team-work skills.

 Procurement is increasingly being recognised as a fundamental enabler of business strategy and a preferred method for achieving sustainable cost reduction.
 Controlling approximately 70-80% of all company expenditure, Procurement functions are in a critical position to influence commercial and financial success.
 This subject looks at the expanded responsibility of procurement and its integration with long-term strategic corporate planning.
-Topics include the procurement of goods and services, strategic sourcing, supplier relationship management, inventory management, total cost of ownership, negotiation planning, outsourcing and globalisation, supplier selection and evaluation, risk mitigation, and e-procurement.
+Topics include the procurement of goods and services, strategic sourcing, supplier relationship management, inventory management, total cost of ownership, negotiation planning, outsourcing and globalisation, supplier selection and evaluation, risk mitigation, and e-procurement, and category planning.
 Emerging procurement issues such as supplier innovation, sustainable procurement and ethical supply chains are examined.

 Program Outcomes